jgm/cmark-hs/README.md

   - **Robustness:**  cmark-hs can handle whatever is thrown at it, without the exponential blowups in parsing time one can sometimes get with other libraries.
-For example, the following input will tie [markdown] and [pandoc] in knots:
+For example, the input produced by this command will tie [markdown] and [pandoc] in knots:

         python -c "print ((500 * '[') + 'hi' + (500 * ']') + '(url)')"